-The debut title by John Lawrence is currently in first draft.
+The debut title by John Lawrence is currently awaiting publication.

 Based on a true story, Salting the Tears is a tale of hardship and love.
 Set in Ukraine, Russia and Crimea, the book follows the lives of Semyon Arshin and Maria Grivko from the Russian Revolution to the break up of the Soviet Union.